-“I can’t think that would make the best of list.”
+“I can’t think that’d make the best of list.”

-“Either would I. But the more I listened the clearer it became that the guy was having a different hard time.
+“Either would I. But the longer I listened the clearer it became that the guy was having a different hard time.
 Soon we heard her moans and groans and, well it was distracting.”

 “I’ll say.
 You’re right, dude.
 That wasn’t what I had in mind.
 I was thinking a no-hitter, a grand slam, a playoff game, that sort of thing.”

 “I got to tell you.
 Guys were screaming along, shouting out encouragement and soon enough they both hit it out of the park and they got a standing ovation.
 It was memorable.”

 I was standing behind these guys in the registration line, getting a contact high off of them.
 I couldn’t smell any dope but they still reeked of it.
 Maybe it was the Hawaiian shirts, surfer shorts, and flip-flops.

 I was thinking this event catered to a strait-laced, middle-America kind of crowd because we were all registering for the Los Angeles Dodgers Second Annual Adult Fantasy Baseball Camp in Vero Beach, Florida.
 It was October 1984.
 The humidity was giving us a break, and we were going to shag balls, play some games, meet some all-stars, learn some pointers, and become better team players.